silverstripeltd/sera/README.md

 # sera

-Distributed Mutex locking using a redis.
+Distributed Mutex locking using a redis cluster or a mysql database.

 ## Introduction